best

 Philips Hue Smart Plug

-The philips-hue-smart-plug is the safest bet if you’re already in the Hue ecosystem.
-It works flawlessly with Home Assistant via Zigbee, and as a Hue router, it extends your mesh.
-The trade-off is price — you’re paying a premium for the brand.
-It doesn’t report power usage, so if that’s important, look elsewhere.
+The Philips Hue Smart Plug is the safest bet if you’re already in the Hue ecosystem.
+It works flawlessly with Home Assistant via Zigbee (directly to your coordinator, or through a Hue bridge), and as a Zigbee router it extends your mesh.
+The trade-off is price—you’re paying a brand premium—and it does not report power usage, so look elsewhere if energy monitoring matters.

 Third Reality Smart Plug Gen2